kindista/kindista/src/facebook.md

 https://developers.facebook.com/docs/facebook-login/multiple-providers
-[x] make sure to grab fb-profile-pic when no k-avatar (esp when user relogs through the settings page) [x] make sure button displays right when signing up through settings page
+[x] make sure to grab fb-profile-pic when no k-avatar (esp when user relogs through the settings page) [x] make sure button displays right when signing up through settings page [ ] test functionality of "pending accounts" for Facebook signups [ ] when are offers/requests posted to facebook?
+[ ] when is gratitude posted?

 #Merge accounts (fb-id fbtoken)
 [ ] review code